 These non-fishing programs were presented at fishing events, outdoor shows, fairs, and schools as well as non-school educational programs where various aspects of fishing and environmental appreciation were taught.
 Again this year members of the Urban Fishing Program staff were presenters during the Kids Day Safety activities at the Du Quoin State Fair.
-Totals for these events are shown in Table 10.
+Totals for these events are shown in Table 9.

-Table 10.
+Table 9.
 Programs That Did Not Include Fishing

 Program Type # of # of

 Events Participants

 School Aquatic Outreach Programs 75 2,787

 Non-School Aquatic Outreach Programs 15 2191

 Du Quoin State Fair Casting Practice/Urban Fishing Tent 10 1,525

 Fishing Safety Clinics DuQuoin State Fair 10 420

+School Programs at Du Quoin 6 400

+Ag Safety Day Carlyle 10 300

+Urban booths 7 5,500

-Totals 110 6,923
+Totals 110 11,642

-The Urban Fishing Tent was open all 10 days of the Du Quoin State Fair
+\ The Urban Fishing Tent was open all 10 days of the Du Quoin State Fair

-The Southern Illinois Urban Fishing Access Program continues to allow youth to experience the sport of fishing and the great outdoors by providing libraries and other loaner sites with fishing tackle that can easily be borrowed by youthful anglers.
+The Southern Illinois Urban Fishing Access to Fishing program continues to allow youth to experience the sport of fishing and the great outdoors by providing libraries and other loaner sites with fishing tackle that can easily be borrowed by youthful anglers.

 Alton's Hayner Library was the first rod and reel loaner site in Illinois.
-There are now 44 sites in Southern Illinois.
-During CY 2014, approximately 850 youth borrowed a fishing pole.
+There are now 45 sites in Southern Illinois.
+During FY 2016, approximately 950 youth borrowed a fishing pole from the program.
 Rods and reels are usually bar-coded by the libraries before being loaned out.
 Tackle packs containing hooks, sinkers, a bobber, and fishing tips are also available to each borrower.